unceasingsteps/envycontrol/README.md

 ### ⚠️ Disclaimer

 **This software is provided 'as-is' without any express or implied warranty.**
+Currently in testing, with some hardcoded values.
+Probably won't work on your system without edits.
 Keep in mind any custom X.org configuration may get deleted or overwritten when switching modes.

 ## ✨ Features